dacav/PFT/README.md

 compiled once and the result can be served by a simple HTTP server, without need of server-side dynamic content generation.

+This package provides the core library which abstracts away the filesystem access.

 I started it from scratch, both because as I was not entirely satisfied with the ones I tried, and because I wanted to learn another language (Perl) with a side project.
 While writing it I got inspired by